• Skip to primary navigation

 This racquet does not provide a lot of power, however.
 It’s built for highly skilled players who create their own pace.

 I recommend the Wilson Pro Staff for advanced players who create their own power and want a combination of control and spin.
-The Pro Staff is not for beginner or even most intermediate-level players.
+The Pro Staff is not for beginners or even most intermediate-level players.

 The Pro Staff comes in four different versions that vary by weight.